-Tiles that can be distinguished by feel are not permitted, except as deemed appropriate by the Director for players who are blind.
+Tiles that can be distinguished by feel are not permitted, except as deemed appropriate by the director for players with a visual disability.

 Legible tiles are preferred over significantly faded or worn ones.

 Among tiles of similar legibility, one-piece tiles are preferred over three-piece tiles (with a paper letter insert).